-For the 2015-2016 school year, 378 relocatable classrooms will be in use at schools to address enrollment that exceeds capacity, with more anticipated in the coming years.
-Without adequate school construction funding, MCPS will be forced into an overreliance on relocatable classrooms while increasingly aging and less-than-adequate facilities will become the norm, making it difficult to meet the educational needs of our students.
+For the 2016-2017 school year, 389 relocatable classrooms were in use at schools to address enrollment that exceeds capacity, with more anticipated in the coming years.
+Without adequate school construction funding, MCPS will be forced into an overreliance on relocatable classrooms, while increasingly aging and less-than-adequate facilities will become the norm.